Notes on Gravitational Physics: Tensors and Vector Spaces

-Instead of using arrows or boldface, we will often write a vector in the manner $v^a$, and a covector will be written $\sigma_a$ .
+{\em Abstract index notation} (invented by Roger Penrose): Instead of using arrows or boldface, we will often write a vector in the manner $v^a$, and a dual vector will be written $\sigma_a$ .
 The symbol $v^a$ will $\textit{not}$ mean the $a^{th}$ component of the vector -- it will be the same as writing ${\bm v}$. \be v^a\equiv \bm v\ . \ee Then $\sigma_a v^a$ and $v^a\sigma_a$ both mean $\sigma({\bm v})$.
 There is no reason to introduce a basis every time we want to talk about a vector, but the boldface (or arrow) notation is clumsy for tensor algebra. \\ {\em Index conventions}: Latin indices will be used for any number of dimensions, Greek for spacetime only.
 Latin and Greek indices at the beginning of the alphabet, $a,b,c,\dots$ and $\alpha,\beta, \gamma, \dots$ will be abstract ($a$ for ``abstract''); Latin and Greek indices from $i$ ($\iota$) onward, $i,j,k,l,m,n,\dots$ and $\iota,\kappa,\lambda, \mu,\nu, \dots$, will be concrete. \\